 - Granulated Sugar.
 Sugar adds sweetness and moisture to the cupcake recipes.

-- Whole Eggs.
+- Large Eggs.
 Egg yolks add fat and egg whites add structure.

 - Baking Soda and Baking Powder.
 The chemical leaveners help the cupcakes rise, but the combination of baking soda, vinegar, and cocoa help make these cupcakes fluffy and produce the reddish-brown color of this cupcakes.